 Have you ever really contemplated the fact that the marvelous love of God for those around you is to be dispensed by you?
 And can you imagine the joy in the hearts of God’s called-out leaders if the flock lived like this?
 These things don’t have to be wistful desires; they can be reality.

 And just one more of these connections: Lord, let it begin in me.
-Asking the Lord to love through you is definitely part of Equipping For Life!
+The Church has to be led to this kind of living.
+They need a very visible example from their leaders.
+Will you ask the Lord to love through you to serve Him and others?
+That is definitely part of Equipping For Life!